 The Two Popes is available on Netflix now.

-On the death of Pope John Paul II in 2005, the Catholic Church found itself at crossroads, the need for modernisation clashing with the continued conservatism of John Paul’s legacy.
-Here, Fernando Meirelles’ beautiful adaptation of Anthony McCarten’s screenplay begins, taking us on a glorious, largely unknown journey into the relationship between the men who would vie to be John Paul’s successor.
-The Two Popes is, at its heart, a two-person stage play that shines in the hands of Anthony Hopkins and Jonathan Pryce, with both actors bringing their characters to life under a delicate and assured theatre-like direction.
+On the death of Pope John Paul II in 2005, the Catholic Church found itself at a crossroads, the need for modernisation clashing with the continued conservatism of John Paul’s legacy.
+It is here where Fernando Meirelles’ beautiful adaptation of Anthony McCarten’s screenplay begins, taking us on a glorious, largely unknown journey into the relationship between the men who would vie to be John Paul’s successor.
+The Two Popes is, at its heart, a two-person stage play that shines in the hands of Anthony Hopkins and Jonathan Pryce, with both actors bringing their characters to life under a delicate and assured theatrical direction.

 READ MORE: MARRIAGE STORY

-With the church bouncing from one controversy to the next, Bergoglio writes to Pope Benedict XVI asking for permission to retire, only to be invited to the Papal home to discuss his views and opinions on the church’s future.
+With the church bouncing from one controversy to the next, Bergoglio wrote to Pope Benedict XVI asking for permission to retire, only to be invited to the Papal home to discuss his views and opinions on the church’s future.
 Both men butt heads in a tangle of disagreement, religious discussion and social debate.
-However, as time passes, they find solace in the presence of each other, their disputes laced with a crisis of faith, need for change and reconciliation.
+However, as time passes, they find solace in the presence of each other, their disputes laced with a crisis of faith and a need for change and reconciliation.